I celebrate my 79th Christmas with 180 other Believers at Riverside Presbyterian House for seniors.

 But so few people knew!

 But God knew!
 This was His plan from before the world began.
 He had created us as good, noble beings to live with Him forever, but the devil sabotaged this plan.
-The devil used the free will God had given us to trick us into the same sin he had chosen, thinking we knew better that the One who created us.
+The devil used the free will God had given us to trick us into the same sin he had chosen, thinking we knew better than the One who created us.

 What the devil did not understand was that God was not taken by surprise by this.
 He knew exactly how this would happen and had an even better way of showing His love for us – giving His only begotten Son to die in our place, to wash away our sins and restore us to that relationship that everlasting life would bring.